 - Pork cheek agnolotti with porcini butter is the standout pasta dish at Shoreditch’s Popolo.

-- Located just off Columbia Road in an old brick dairy building, Campania and Jones has very reasonably-priced fresh pastas, and Instagram-ready interior design.
+- In Bethnal Green, Campania has very reasonably-priced fresh pasta, and Instagram-ready interior design.

-- Passo is a huge restaurant on Old St roundabout from the ream behind Foley’s, and features fresh pasta such as orecchiette with octopus and green olive ragout.
+- Passo is a huge restaurant on Old St roundabout from the ream behind Foley’s, and features fresh pasta such as Ox cheek and n’duja ragu pappardelle.

 - Just off Oxford Street, Bernadis is an absolute haven from the crowds with fresh pastas like parmesan gnocchi with ox cheek ragu among the seasonal Italian menu.